learning-paths/pathway-clojure/content/index.md

 ### Clojure is a Lisp

 Clojure is a dialect of Lisp, which is short for "list processor".
 This is Clojure's great superpower, but also the reason behind its inherent learning curve.
 Fear not!
-This tutorial, and another a free [online course](https://www.edx.org/course/how-code-simple-data-ubcx-htc1x) we will direct you toward if needed, are designed to take the sting out of learning Lisp.
+This tutorial, and another free [online course](https://www.edx.org/course/how-code-simple-data-ubcx-htc1x) we will direct you toward if needed, are designed to take the sting out of learning Lisp.

 Lisp code, Clojure included, is itself a highly consistent and uniform data structure.
 This makes it possible for mere mortals, like me, to generate and manipulate code programmatically.
 This is called meta-programming and is the realm of elite programmers in other languages such as Python, Ruby, Java etc. In contrast to these languages, Clojure is *inherently* a programmable programming language, allowing you and your team the power to extend Clojure to suit your needs.